New Orleans, Louisiana

 (It also made me wonder what current medical practices that will be cringeworthy a hundred years from now.)

 I felt like I lucked out a lot with the weather.
-I feared the heat and the humidity but what I got was a sunny day with mild weather.
+I feared the heat and the humidity of New Orleans but what I got was a sunny day with mild weather.
 It was a perfect walking weather.

 (What’s the deal with the this obsession over cemeteries?)

-The best part of my 3 day of New Orleans exploration?
+The ultimate, ultimate highlight of my New Orleans exploration?
 Ending each day with a salted caramel gelatoccino (espresso + gelato) from Angelo Brocato.
 It’s worth hunting this 100 year old Italian bakery (still run by the Brocato family) in Mid-City neighborhood.